FINDING A THERAPIST

 University of California Irvine, Counseling Center, Staff Psychologist, 2003-2008

 My specialization was in the cognitive behavioral treatment of anxiety and stress.
 I ran a Stress Management Group, provided supervision in cognitive behavioral therapy to psychologists in training, and conducted seminars in cognitive-behavioral therapy.
 Being at a Counseling Center required a generalist approach, and therefore, individual counseling also involved working with depression, body image dissatisfaction, transitions into and out of college, personal growth, coping with medical illnesses, bereavement, and difficulties in family, romantic, roommate, and friendship relationships all in the context of an ethnically diverse, LGBTQ friendly environment.
-The focus of the counseling center was on multicultural competence, and thus, the staff was made up of experts in issues of multiculturalism and diversity.

 Teaching is an important skill in cognitive behavioral therapy in that this type of therapy involves providing the client with education about the development, maintenance, and treatment of their presenting problem, and this must be done in a clear and concise manner that is digestible to the client.